Regis Toomey: Early life

 Born in Pittsburgh, Pennsylvania, he was one of four children of Francis X. and Mary Ellen Toomey, and attended Peabody High School.
 He initially pondered a law career, but acting won out and he established himself as a musical stage performer.

 Career

 Educated in dramatics at the University of Pittsburgh, where he became a brother of Sigma Chi, Toomey began as a stock actor and eventually made it to Broadway.
 Toomey was a singer on stage until throat problems (acute laryngitis) while touring in Europe stopped that aspect of his career.
 In 1929, he appeared in his first films, starting out as a leading man, but finding more success as a character actor, sans his toupee.

-In 1941, Toomey appeared in You're in the Army Now, in which Jane Wyman and he had the longest screen kiss in cinema history: 3 minutes and 5 seconds.
+In 1941, Toomey appeared in You're in the Army Now, With Jane Wyman.
+In the same year, Toomey appeared in Meet John Doe where he makes a key speech in front of Gary Cooper.

-In 1956, Toomey was cast as the Reverend Arnold Grumm in the episode "Lifeline" of the religion anthology series, Crossroads.
+In 1956, Toomey was cast as the Reverend Arnold Grumm in the episode "Lifeline" of the religion anthology series Crossroads.
 Toomey appeared in a number of episodes of Richard Diamond, Private Detective as Lt.
 McGough.